 - Matters of public decency, such as nudity, pornography and sexual advertising.

 One of the challenges of the law is to reflect a consensus of views and values but to do so responsibly, in line with international standards and with due regard to minorities.
-Western law has been very much based upon utilitarianism: the ethical philosophy that law and government should strive to produce the ‘greatest happiness for the greatest number’.
+Western law has been very much based on utilitarianism: the ethical philosophy that law and government should strive to produce the ‘greatest happiness for the greatest number’.
 This does not mean that the law is or should be purely democratic.
 Making and reforming laws is not as simple as determining what a majority of people think, since sometimes even a majority viewpoint may be wrong.
 The last execution in Australia was carried out in 1967, after which courts stopped utilising it and parliaments wrote it out of legislation.
-However opinion polls for the next three decades showed continued public support for capital punishment.
+Opinion polls for the next three decades showed continued public support for capital punishment.
 Conversely, the law should not change simply to cater to minority groups, temporary shifts in values or passing whims.
 A complaint often made about the law is that it reacts and reforms too slowly, and is often a decade or a generation behind the social values of the day.